TryKickoff/trykickoff.github.io/learn/css.md

 #### [_global.scss](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/_global.scss)
 This file contains all styles that do not obviously fit within any other scss partial.
 For example, we include our body's background styles and the main `.l-container` styles.

-**Try not to fill this up with all your styles though.**  Your Sass should be written in a modular way, and so the majority of your Sass should be organised within the `partials` or `views` folders.
+**Try not to fill this up with all your styles though.**  Your Sass should be written in a modular way, and so the majority of your Sass should be organised within the `components`, `partials` or `views` directories.

 ---
 #### [_helper-classes.scss](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/_helper-classes.scss)